-The tuition refund and/or tuition discount, whichever is applicable, shall be prorated as follows: 75 percent during the first week; 50 percent during the second week; and 25 percent during the third week through the tenth week.
 The check will be mailed to the student from the Business Office approximately two weeks from the date of receipt of the written request and notification of withdrawal from the University.

 Dual-Degree and Career Enhancement Programs

 No course will be credited toward graduation or subsequent credit if a student has not paid the required tuition and fees, including any additional tuition incurred by repeating any portion of the program.